Monstera Temperature – Requirements For Good Growth

 Winter plant care for Monsteras

-Your climate will also affect how to care for your Monstera Deliciosa throughout the winter.
+Your climate will also affect how you care for your Monstera Deliciosa throughout the winter.
 Due to the lower general temperature, winter in some places can cause increased indoor humidity.
 The reason that air’s humidity rises is that it stores fewer water molecules as its temperature drops.

 What should you do?

 Pay attention to making sure your Monstera gets enough indirect light, even during the shorter winter days.
-Also, move your Monstera tropical plant to keep it from being exposed to chilly air from drafty windows and doors.
+Also, move your Monstera tropical plant to keep it from being exposed to chilly air from draughty windows and doors.
 If your plant is placed too close to a hot air vent, it may also be in danger of drying out.

 Spring and summer care for Monstera Deliciosa plants

 Your climate will determine what changes to the environment Monstera plants require over the spring and summer.
 The general temperature in these two seasons can monitor the humidity levels in your house.
 They might get high at this time of year if you reside in a humid region.
-The humidity also might quickly go too low during the hot months if you reside in a dry climate because the temperature is too high, especially in the summer.
+The humidity might also quickly go too low during the hot months if you reside in a dry climate because the temperature is too high, especially in the summer.

 What should you do?